Allen-Synthesis/EuroPi/software/MULTITHREADING.md

         time.sleep(0.5)
 ```

-This is a more complex example that implements the same logic as above, but wrapped in a `EuroPiScript`:
+This is a more complex example that implements the same logic as above, but wrapped in a `EuroPiScript`.
+Note that we add a second condition to the `while` loops; the `self.is_running` flag will allow the
+background thread to exit cleanly when debugging in Thonny.
 ```python
 from europi import *
 from europi_script import EuroPiScript